Liverpool University Medicine Interview Questions

 Name 3 Reasons why you picked Liverpool

-The opportunity to really delve into where your passions lie is something I’ve always loved about Liverpool.
-Having studied here for both my undergraduate and Master’s degree too, I can say this extends throughout the whole university and medical school.
-Whether you want to be involved in research, are a budding surgeon, or want to continue or even take up some new extracurricular activities such as orchestra, activism or drama, there really is something for everybody.
-Our medical school society, LMSS, organises some excellent events for all year groups (including some great balls and dinners!), making it an incredibly inclusive, fun and supportive environment to study in.
+Liverpool gave us opportunities to really delve into where our passions lie.
+Having studied here for both my undergraduate and Master’s degree, I can say this extends throughout the whole university and medical school.
+Whether you want to be involved in research, a budding surgeon, or want to continue or even take up some extracurricular activities such as orchestra, activism or drama – there really is something for everybody.
+Our medical school society organises some excellent events for all year groups (including some great balls and dinners!), making it an incredibly inclusive, fun and supportive environment to study in.

 What makes Liverpool unique to other medical schools?